 Maintenance and upgrading, or replacement, of existing buildings for this use will be supported where this is consistent with the character of the riverside area and policies on flood risk.
-Dwellings or holiday accommodation will not be permitted.
-Dwellings, business uses and holiday accommodation will not be permitted
+Dwellings, business uses and holiday accommodation will not be permitted.